zzzprojects/learn-orm/tutorials/linqkit-ef-Core/database-setup.md

 ### Initialize Database

 The Entity Framework will create an empty database for you.
-So we need to write a method that's called after the database is created to populate it with test data.
+So we need to write a method called after the database is created to populate it with test data.

 ```csharp
 public static void Initialize()